github/platform-samples/api/ruby/find-inactive-members/README.md

 ```
 find_inactive_members.rb - Find and output inactive members in an organization
     -c, --check                      Check connectivity and scope
-    -d, --date MANDATORY             Date from which to start looking for activity
+    -d, --date MANDATORY             Date from which to start looking for activity.
+The format is DD-MM-YYYY
     -e, --email                      Fetch the user email (can make the script take longer
     -o, --organization MANDATORY     Organization to scan for inactive users
     -v, --verbose                    More output to STDERR